 Each year, Nobel Prizes in Physics, Chemistry, Physiology or Medicine, Literature, Peace and Economics are awarded to“those who, during the preceding year, have conferred the greatest benefit to humankind.”

-In 2022, fourteen laureates were awarded this distinctive prize.
-Their work and discoveries range from quantum mechanics and research on human evolution to documenting war crimes and the role of banks in financial crises.
+In 2024, twelve laureates were awarded this distinctive prize.
+Their work and discoveries range from an explanation of why certain countries are rich and others are poor, and how those institutions can change, to the creation of methods that helped lay the foundation for today’s powerful AI machine learning.
 During Nobel Week, December 6-12th, celebrations and events take place in Stockholm, Sweden and Oslo, Norway as well as digitally.
 Each year’s laureates give lectures describing the history and background of their discoveries, literature, or globally impactful work, and the annual Nobel Prize Concert is held to honor them all.
 An award ceremony on December 10th takes place, celebrating the laureates on the anniversary of the prize founder Alfred Nobel’s death.

 The Nobel prizes were conceived of in 1895 by Alfred Nobel, aSwedish engineer, inventor, businessman, and philanthropist, when he signed his last will and testament, committing his vast fortune to establishing awards in an original five categories.
 It wasn’t until 1901 that these prizes were awarded to the first Nobel Laureates — a term inspired byAncient Greece, where laurel wreaths, or crowns made of branches and leaves, were bestowed on athletic and poetic victors as a sign of honor.
 In 1968, Sweden’s central bank, Sveriges Riksbank, established a sixth prize: The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.